mbpreble/200-ok-boomer/README.md

 It *only* provides a single function okBoomer which has the signature of Express Middleware `function okBoomer(req, res, next)`

-THE *only* thing this middleware function does is overwrite the `statusMessage` property of the current response with `OK Boomer`, and only if the response's `statusCode` property is currently 200.
+This middleware overwrites the `send` method of the request to transmit a `statusMessage` of "OK Boomer" along as long as `statusCode` is 200.
+That's it, that's all it does.

 In order to work properly this middleware should be registered before request handlers or anything else which can transmit headers to clients since it replaces `res.send` at the time it is invoked as middleware.